infostreams/pagelist-snippet/readme.md

 The search results are ordered by relevancy according to the [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) metric.

+You can opt to search only a part of the site with the 'under' parameter:

+    (pagelist: search under: company/team)

 List all pages containing the text provided in the URL, but change the parameter name in which this is provided to 'search'